 Persona Credibility and Validity: Why it's important

-One of the biggest complaints of consumers of persons (internal teams) is credibility.
+Credibility is one of the biggest things that internal team stakeholders complain about, when it comes to personas.
 Personas even sound fictitious, written in a narrative format that attempts to interpret user needs.
 Since personas are a component of creating Outside-In Design, that means data needs to come from observing and interviewing users, not from internal assumptions!

 In researching data source for his excellent book (Validating Product Ideas), Tomer Sharon interviewed 200 product managers and found that: